65: No Such Thing As A Chickenosaurus

 complaints from parents that it looked like a penis.

-Every day, Andy's mum gives him his pack lunch, puts the parent log on his computer, sends him off to work.
+Every day, Andy's mum gives him his pack lunch, puts the parent lock on his computer, sends him off to work.

 Have you heard about the oldest penis ever discovered?

-And the BBC report said: the two bigger team working holophiles already had 13 fractured parts of the phallus in storage, but it was only with the discovery of a 14th fragment last year that the team was able finally to put the jigsaw together.
+And the BBC report said: the tubing and team working holophiles already had 13 fractured parts of the phallus in storage, but it was only with the discovery of a 14th fragment last year that the team was able finally to put the jigsaw together.

-It's 2,500 years old, and it's in this Aegean island called Astipalaia or Astipalaea.
+It's 2,500 years old, and it's in this Aegean island called Astipalia or Astipalia.

 And it was discovered when a Princeton professor was taking a bunch of archaeology students there to show them the wonders of the island, the island's archaeology, and they uncovered just hundreds of obscene pictures and obscene graffiti.

-Vlakopoulos, who found it, said, what we have found is evidence that even then people were using a coded language of symbols and imagery that was quite sophisticated.
+Vlakopoulos who was who found it said what we have found is evidence that even then people were using a coded language of symbols and imagery that was quite sophisticated I mean it's not the da Vinci code is it

 So Michael Crichton did this thing where he totally took down someone in real life in his book, but then he added this little extra detail, which was the character has a small penis.